TwoDukes/stable-diffusion-webui-stable-horde/README.md

     - **Inkpunk Diffusion** (v2): inspired by Gorillaz art, FLCL and Yoji Shinkawa.
 Trained on images generated from Midjourney
     - **JWST Deep Space Diffusion** (v1): Stable Diffusion fine tuned on JWST imagery
     - **Knollingcase** (v1): generates a glass display case with objects inside, inspired by Sean Preston.
 Trained on Midjourney images
+    - **Lawlas's yiff mix** (v1): Based on yiffy-e18 and Anything, produces sfw/nsfw furry anthro artworks of different styles with consistant quality, while maintaining details on stuff like clothes, background, etc. with simpler prompts.
+    - **Marvel Diffusion** (v2): This model was trained on images from the animated Marvel Disney+ show What If, which includes characters, background, and some objects
     - **Mega Merge Diffusion** (v1): SD 1.5 merged with 17 other models
     - **Microscopic** (v1.0): This is the fine-tuned Stable Diffusion model trained on microscopic images
     - **Microworlds** (v1): Isometric microworlds